Skip to content

 """

-if state not in self.task_states_map.terminal_states and \
+state not in self.task_states_map.terminal_states

-state != self.task_states_map.RUNNING:
+and state != self.task_states_map.RUNNING

-self.log.debug(f"Non-relevant task state received: {state}.
+logger.debug(f"Non-relevant task state received: {state}.
 Skipping state.")

 return